 There are various reasons why you or I choose to go vegan.
 In many cases, it’s a move towards supporting animal rights.
 Others may go down this path for health issues.

 One reason many meat-eaters may not consider is the impact on climate change.
+Some people want to stop eating foods that hurt the planet.
 Is there a clear link between veganism and climate change?